How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 Fig 39.2b

-STEP 2: Click “App Session Idle Time Out (Mins)” box as in fig 39.2c below.
+STEP 2: Click the “App Session Idle Time Out (Mins)” box as in Figure 39.2c below.

 Fig 39.2c